-If you’re looking for some easy weekend work ideas to help you earn some extra cash or some easy side jobs, we’ve got 41 ways you can start earning a second income.
-There are heaps of jobs that need weekend workers or an extra set of hands, and a lot of fantastic opportunities for you to start your own side hustle in ten minutes!
+Looking to make some extra cash or just make the most of your spare time?
+There are heaps of jobs that need weekend workers or an extra set of hands now and then, and a lot of fantastic opportunities for you to start your own side hustle in ten minutes.

 Don’t compete with your first job